Updated May 30, 2023

 Abraham Lincoln had a difficult childhood.
 He became a leader at the cost of everything he possessed.
 At the young age of 9, his mother died of milk poisoning.
 Later, it came out that the cow ate some poisonous grass that proved fatal for the mother.

 9. Never Visited Illinois Before Turning 21

 He belongs to Indiana, but his father came across the Ohio River while he was a child.
 He originally belonged to Illinois; however, Lincoln only went there once he turned 21.
 He finally moved to Illinois in 1830, not before that.

 10. A Significant Part of Education is Self-Educated

 Abraham Lincoln was a famous lawyer of his time.
 But, he never had a drag to manifest it.
-His primary education was informal and was completed with the help of random teachers.
-In spite of it, he became the world’s most outstanding leader of all time.
+His primary education was informal and completed with random teachers’ help.
+Despite it, he became the world’s most outstanding leader ever.
 He was ranked top 3 presidents of the US consistently.